WISE OWL EXERCISES

 Open the text file in the above folder, and you'll see that it contains 20 people from the Sunday Times Rich List 2012 (can you spot the ringers?), with some errors:

 Three of the records don't have any value filled in for the person's wealth in millions.

 Your task is to import this data into the emptyish Excel workbook in the above folder:

 The start of what the results should look like.

-Whether you want to use the help overleaf is up to you!
+Whether you want to use the help below is up to you!

 Here's a suggested data flow for this task: